I think my dog has Fleas

 If in addition to the above syptoms, your dog's skin has itchy bald patches which are red, inflammed and infected you will have a flea infestation with a dog that has developed an allergic reaction to fleas, often referred to as "flea allery dermatitis".

 I can't stress enough how serious flea allergies can be and you must take your best friend to your family vet immediately.

-However, if your dog does not have an allergy and it is a simple matter of flea infestation, then this is something you can treat effectively yourself, as long as you take a logical and systematic approach.
-Time is of the essence here, because one pregnant flea and its off spring can produce up to 2 million fleas in a period of 2 to 3 months.
+However, if your dog isn't showing any signs of having a flea allergy and all you have is a simple matter of flea infestation, then this is something you can treat effectively yourself, as long as you take a common sense and logical approach.

 Flea Life Cycle

-Therefore everyone and everything will need to be treated in tandem.
+Therefore it makes common sense that your pets, home, indoors and outside need to be treated in tandem.

 Another point worthy of mention is that only 5% of the total flea population present in your home and surrounds will be found on your pets.

 The remainder will be spread out inside your home in furniture, curtains and drapes, carpets, beds and outside in lawns, garden furniture, garden sheds, sand pits, gardens and yards.

 Getting rid of fleas from inside and outside your home is covered elsewhere in this website.
 This segment deals entirely with flea infestations on your dog and home and the allergies associated with the presence of fleas.

 As a parent of a child and currently two four-legged dogs I am always conscious of the dangers of using chemicals if I can find a natural product that will do the trick just as well.